FioByr/hard_to_find_papers_project/README.md

 PLease refer to the readme in the scripts folder.

-### 4. Run the analysis notebook to access the results
+### 4. Run the analysis notebook to generate the results

 Open the analysis_notebook and run the scripts (making sure to change the directory to where you have the hard_to_find_papers_project repo stored on your local computer).